 Scholarships

-Scholarships at Caterham not only recognise ability and potential but, vitally, nurture and accelerate talent.
+Scholarships at Caterham not only recognise ability and potential.
+More importantly, they nurture and accelerate talent.

-• 13+ Deferred Entry applicants are invited to apply for Scholarships in Year 6.
-Successful applicants will be advised of a minimum guaranteed Scholarship, which will be confirmed, and in some cases increased, after the Year 8 catch-up process.
-This applies to all Scholarships.
+For 13+ Deferred Entry, Scholarship applications are invited in Year 6.
+Successful candidates will receive a minimum guaranteed award, which is confirmed, and in some cases increased, following the Year 8 assessment process.

 Expectations and Opportunities